 Communication revolution with the customer

-Published on 26/05/2020 in Innovate
+Published on 26/05/2020 in Solution news

 In a fascinating interview, Dominique Buyse introduces us to a totally new form of business communication where customer engagement takes an increasingly prominent place.
 As Co-founder and Managing Partner of Addestino, he assists companies with this technological transformation process.